After diagnosing your condition, your chiropractor will recommend chiropractic treatments for you.

 - Advice and education

-One of the most frequent treatments a chiropractor uses is manual manipulation of the vertebrae of your spine or other joints, which is called an ‘adjustment.’
+One of the most frequently used chiropractic treatments is manual manipulation of the vertebrae of your spine or other joints, which is called an ‘adjustment.’

 To perform an adjustment, your chiropractor will use their hands to apply controlled force to the joint and guide it through a range of motion.
-This action restores your joint’s natural movement and improves its function.
-This evidence-based therapy improves your joints’ motion and your ability to move through your day without pain.
+This evidence-based therapy restores your joint’s natural movement and improves its function.
+So your joint’s motion improves, as well as your ability to move through your day without pain.

 Grand practising adjustments on a manikin at the Canadian Memorial Chiropractic College (CMCC).